Nathan is happy and satisfied with his car purchases on Craigslist.

 After you shake hands, don't get so excited to drive the new car home that you forget all the paperwork.
 Make sure the seller signs over the title to you and that you leave with the bill of sale and any other documents you need to get the car registered in your state.

-Once you see they have a clean title and its been signed over to you along with any other documents you need, give them the money and shake hands.
+Once you see they have a clean title and it has been signed over to you along with any other documents you need, give them the money and shake hands.
 Congratulations new car owner!

 You probably only have a certain number of days to get your car re-titled and registered in your state.
-Take it to the local BMV and get that taken care of ASAP.
+Take it to the local DMV and get that taken care of ASAP.

 Do you have any experience buying used cars on Craigslist?
 If so, be sure to leave some helpful tips for readers in the comments below.

 If anyone has any questions about my experience, feel free to ask in the comments below and I'll be happy to answer.